mm6/ethereum-lab3-hardhat/README.md

       Network
         Add a Network
            For Hardhat, set New RPC URL to: http://localhost:8545 and chain ID to 1337.
+The chain ID is used to distinguish between chains, is included in signatures, and provides replay protection.
 The currency symbol is ETH.

    Snaps are third-party extensions to MetaMask